 Source: Pebble Tile Shop

 Most pebble tiles used for bathroom flooring are mined from stone.
 However, certain brands also offer recycled glass versions for those committed to environmental friendliness.
 People rave about pebble tile bathroom flooring for the spa-like look it creates in a bathroom.

 11. Terrazzo Bathroom Flooring

 Few, if any, bathroom flooring materials match the minimalistic good looks of terrazzo floors.
 Terrazzo flooring is notable for its clean, modern style and rugged durability.
-Seriously though, the material is all but indestructible.
+This material is all but indestructible!

 12. Recycled Glass Tile Bathroom Flooring

 Recycled glass tile as a bathroom flooring material has become an increasingly popular option as of late.
 Constructed from recycled glass embedded in a hard resin, people love these glass tiles for their jewel-like appearance.
 Limitless color options also contribute to the overall popularity of recycled glass tile bathroom flooring.

 You can find these floor tiles in just about any color and pattern you can imagine.
 When installed by an expert, recycled glass tiles are completely waterproof.
 Their study design also makes them resistant to scratching, staining, and other damage.

 13. Cork Bathroom Flooring

 Homeowners rave about cork flooring for its incredibly soft feel underfoot.
-Yet is this unique, green-friendly flooring material the right choice for bathrooms?
+Yet is this unique, environmentally friendly flooring material the right choice for bathrooms?
 The short answer is, yes, cork flooring is a great option for bathrooms – as long as the material is covered with a water-resistant sealer.

 Without a sealer, cork is prone to water stains and water damage.
 Something to keep in mind is that cork flooring, even with the best water-resistant sealer, is still likely to warp and discolor in the event of a flood.
 Additional benefits of cork bathroom flooring include its insulating properties, slip-resistance even when wet, its antimicrobial properties, and its ecological friendliness.

-All of these benefits are in addition to cork’s number one appealing trait: it’s warm, inviting, and has unique and beautiful appearance.
+All of these benefits are additions to cork’s most appealing traits: it’s warm, inviting, and has unique and beautiful appearance.
 Yet cork flooring doesn’t come without faults.
 Chief among these are scratching, denting, and other damage.

 While the softness of cork feels nice underfoot, it also means that this flooring option is very easily damaged.
 Fortunately, repairing or refinishing cork flooring is relatively easy.
-Opt for cork tiles for even easier damage repair.
+You can even opt for cork tiles for easier damage repair.

 14. Rubber Bathroom Flooring

 Rubber is another once-unpopular bathroom flooring material that is quickly gaining in popularity, especially in home bathrooms.
-Part of the reason rubber flooring is rising in popularity is an increase in options.
-In days gone by black and gray were the only options available.
+Part of the reason rubber flooring is rising in popularity is an increase in options in it.
+In days gone by, black and gray were the only rubber flooring options available.

-Today, almost any color you can think of, as well as numerous patterns, are available.
-Most rubber flooring usually comes as tiles.
-You can lay the same color tiles down to create a seamless appearance or lay different color tiles down to create a pattern.
+Today, almost any color you can think of, as well as numerous patterns, are available in rubber flooring.
+Most rubber flooring comes in the form of tiles.
+You can lay the same color tiles down to create a seamless appearance, or lay different color tiles down to create a pattern.

 Rubber tiles are also easily cut into different shapes (such as triangles) to create an even more unique look.
 Another option for rubber flooring is a rubber sheet.
-The rubber sheet is rolled down, usually at about four feet wide, to create a more seamless floor covering.
+The rubber sheet is rolled down, usually at a width of about four feet, to create a more seamless floor covering.

-Though rubber tiles work well in bathrooms if sealed properly, a rubber sheet is usually your best bet because there are fewer seams for water to seep through.
+Though rubber tiles work well in bathrooms if sealed properly, a rubber sheet is usually the best bet, because there are fewer seams for water to seep through.
 You can choose from a variety of textures when it comes to rubber flooring.
 Polished rubber might look nice, but it gets slippery fast when wet.

 Textured rubber flooring is a much better bet for use in bathrooms.
 Additional pros of rubber bathroom flooring include easy maintenance, antimicrobial properties, eco-friendliness, insulating properties, and its extreme durability.
-It’s also easy to repair and replace as needed.
+It’s also incredibly easy to repair and replace as needed.

 15. Carpet Bathroom Flooring